Robust excitation of C-band quantum dots for quantum communication: Evaluation of Time Tags

 Thus, to avoid over-counting we subtract all coincidence events occurring within one repetition period $T_{\text{rep}}=\tfrac{1}{\nu_{\text{rep}}}$ such that the measured brightness reads as

 where $R_i$ is the raw count rate of the $i-$th detector and $CC$ denotes the coincidence count rate.

-The auto-correlation measurements (compare Fig.~\ref{fig:characterization}) use a bin width of \SI{100}{\pico\second} and are numerically evaluated to deduce $g^{(2)}(0)$.
+The auto-correlation measurements (compare Fig.1 in the main text) use a bin width of \SI{100}{\pico\second} and are numerically evaluated to deduce $g^{(2)}(0)$.
 We only apply a background subtraction based on the expected coincidences arising from a dark count in at least one of the channels computed as

 where the superscript 'd' denotes the dark count rates.

 Integrating the area over the central repetition period and dividing by the averaged and blinking-corrected area of the outer peaks then yields the $g^{(2)}(0)$ value.
 For applications in quantum communication, it is crucial to consider the full repetition period when calculating the source's purity since an adversary has access to all the information leaving the sender's lab.